Blog

 Regression testing isn't just a QA-only activity; it’s a team sport.
 For it to be truly effective, everyone needs to be involved and communicative.
 It's crucial that "testers must be included in agile teams from the start of each sprint to structure tests and maintain them up to date."
 When developers, testers, and even product owners collaborate, you get a much richer understanding of what needs to be tested and why.
 This shared ownership ensures that "effective regression testing requires planning, collaboration, and adaptation."
 Open communication channels and regular sync-ups can help identify critical areas for testing and ensure everyone understands the impact of changes, leading to a more robust quality assurance culture.

-Tools and Tech to Help with Agile Regression Testing
+Tools for Agile Regression Testing

 Choosing the right tools can make a world of difference in how smoothly your agile regression testing runs.
 With the right tech stack, you can automate more effectively, get clearer insights, and ultimately, release better software faster.
 It's all about equipping your team with what they need to succeed without adding unnecessary complexity.
 Let's look at some popular options and how newer technologies like AI are changing the game for the better.